MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. In the **Edit table** dialog, you can add your own columns to the table or modify existing columns.

-1. Select your **ID** column header from the table (this may be named differently, or you may want to create it!).
+1. Select your **ID** column header for the Real Estate Showing (this may be named differently, or you may want to create it!).

 1. From the dropdown menu, select the **Edit column** option.